-In 2011 Cardiff was chosen as one of the 10 best places in the world to visit during the Summer by National Geographic magazine - the only UK location to be featured.
+Did you know In 2011 Cardiff was chosen as one of the 10 best places in the world to visit during the summer by National Geographic magazine - the only UK location to be featured.

 Some of the highlights:

-- Other castles in south east Wales include Caerphilly Castle and Castell Coch
+- Castles in the area include Caerphilly Castle, Chepstow, and Castell Coch and Cardiff Castle

 - There are four national museums in south east Wales, and what's more entry to the museums is free.